-The scope of your health and safety program depends on the size of your business and the hazards at your particular workplace.
-Generally, a small business can state its health and safety policy and describe its program in a few pages.
+A workplace health and safety plan is a process for managing the prevention of work-related injuries and diseases in the workplace.
+The scope of this program depends on the size of your business and the hazards associated with your workplace.
+Generally, a small business can cover their policy and plan in a few pages.

 - Small Business Primer: A Guide to WorkSafeBC